Which place is cheaper, Prague or Bratislava?

 The winter attracts plenty of travelers to both Bratislava and Prague.
 The museums, the shopping scene, and the cuisine are the main draw to Bratislava this time of year.
 Furthermore, many travelers come to Prague for the museums, the shopping scene, and the cuisine.

 Be prepared for some very cold days in Prague.
 It's quite cold in Bratislava in the winter.
 Bratislava is much warmer than Prague in the winter.
-The temperature in Bratislava is usually 2°C (36°F) in January, and Prague stays around 1°C (33°F).
+The daily temperature in Bratislava averages around 2°C (36°F) in January, and Prague fluctuates around 1°C (33°F).

 Bratislava usually receives more sunshine than Prague during winter.
-At this time of the year, Bratislava gets 65 hours of sunny skies, while Prague receives 49 hours of full sun.
+Bratislava gets 65 hours of sunny skies, while Prague receives 49 hours of full sun in the winter.

 In January, Bratislava usually receives less rain than Prague.
-At this time of the year, Bratislava gets 38 mm (1.5 in) of rain, while Prague receives 42 mm (1.7 in) of rain.
+Bratislava gets 38 mm (1.5 in) of rain, while Prague receives 42 mm (1.7 in) of rain each month for the winter.

 The spring brings many poeple to Bratislava as well as Prague.
 Many travelers come to Bratislava for the natural beauty.
 Additionally, many visitors come to Prague in the spring for the activities around the city and the natural beauty.

 In the spring, Bratislava is a little warmer than Prague.
-Typically, the spring temperatures in Bratislava in April are around 13°C (55°F), and Prague is about 10°C (49°F).
+Typically, the spring temperatures in Bratislava in April average around 13°C (55°F), and Prague averages at about 10°C (49°F).

 People are often attracted to the plentiful sunshine in Bratislava this time of the year.
 In the spring, Bratislava often gets more sunshine than Prague.
 Bratislava gets 202 hours of sunny skies this time of year, while Prague receives 145 hours of full sun.